 Why do I need to optimize my Google shopping feed?

-On your website, you want to make sure your content is optimized for your customers.
-You want your titles and descriptions to contain a plethora of helpful information and flow in a way that makes them readable and intuitive.
+On your website, content should be optimized for your customers.
+You want your titles and descriptions on product pages to contain a plethora of helpful information and flow in a way that makes them readable and intuitive.
 You always want your customer and the customer journey to be top of mind when creating website content.
+This will help increase conversion rate on your site (and it’s important for Google).

-Since the information on your site is meant for your customers and the information in the feed is meant for Google, they won’t necessarily match up.
-Many people don’t realize that you don’t have to have the same title or description in both places!
+Since the information on your site is meant for your customers and the information in the feed is meant for Google, they don’t need to align 100%.
+The title and description don’t need to be the same in both places, and in many instances, they shouldn’t be.

 Examples of how to optimize your title in your Google shopping feed